react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/compatibility.md

 ---
-id: version-5.x-compatibility
+id: compatibility
 title: Compatibility layer
 sidebar_label: Compatibility layer
-original_id: compatibility
 ---

-> Note: Before following this guide, make sure that you've followed the [Getting Started](getting-started.html) guide to setup React Navigation 5 in your app.
+> Note: Before following this guide, make sure that you've followed the [Getting Started](getting-started.md) guide to setup React Navigation 5 in your app.

 React Navigation 5 has a completely new API, so our old code using React Navigation 4 will no longer work with this version.
 If you are not familiar with the new API, you can read about the differences in the [upgrade guide](upgrading-from-4.x.html).
 We understand that this can be a lot of work, so we have made a compatibility layer to make this easier.